pd-fkie/exim-fuzzer/blog-post.md

 With AFLNet we got around \~30 exec/s on one core and were not able to utilize multiple cores for fuzzing.
 With our fuzzer, we got around \~1200 exec/s pro core and were able to utilize multicore-fuzzing with linear scaling (!), which came as a surprise to us since our targets were very syscall-heavy.
 Overall we got hundreds of lines more coverage and found multiple bugs in already heavily fuzzed code.

-## Conclusion
-The key lesson that we learned from this is how ineffective existing fuzzers are.
-If you want to find bugs, don't just rely on off-the-shelf fuzzers.
+The key lesson that we learned from this is that if you want to find bugs, don't just rely on off-the-shelf fuzzers.
 Fuzzing solutions that can give you an edge are not as far away as you might think.
 Investing even a little bit of effort, like we did, can give you a big payoff.

+If you'd like to check out our tool, you can find it [here](https://github.com/pd-fkie/exim-fuzzer) on Github.

 Thanks for reading!

-If you'd like to check our tool out yourself, you can find it [here](https://github.com/pd-fkie/exim-fuzzer) on Github.